Information on potential strike action affecting waste and recycling services 12-18 June and 26 June-9 July.

 Final report September 2017

-Green infrastructure - February 2022 update
+Green infrastructure - December 2023 update

 Strategic GI Corridor Mapping Project

-Strategic Green Infrastructure (GI) when planned effectively can create a sustainable network of natural and semi natural landscape and habitat areas and multi-functional green spaces.
+Strategic Green Infrastructure (GI) when planned effectively can create a sustainable network of natural and semi-natural landscape and habitat areas and multi-functional green spaces.

 The intention is for the strategic GI corridors to be defined on the new Local Plan Polices Map, as part of a new Strategic Green Infrastructure Network.
 Appropriate forms of development and land use change may be permitted within the strategic GI network providing they respect its integrity and enhance or maintain its functionality and connectivity.